rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 Enabled/disable effects
 =======================

-"Fast FXAA" - Fullscreen approximate anti-aliasing.
+**Fast FXAA** - Fullscreen approximate anti-aliasing.
 Fixes jagged edges.

-"Intelligent Sharpen" - Sharpens image, but working with FXAA and depth of field instead of fighting them.
+**Intelligent Sharpen** - Sharpens image, but working with FXAA and depth of field instead of fighting them.
 It darkens pixels more than it brightens them; this looks more realistic.

-"Depth of field (DOF) (requires depth buffer)" - Softens distant objects subtly, as if slightly out of focus.
+**Depth of field (DOF) (requires depth buffer)** - Softens distant objects subtly, as if slightly out of focus.

-"Fast Ambient Occlusion (AO) (requires depth buffer)" - Ambient occlusion shades pixels that are surrounded by pixels closer to the camera - concave shapes.
+**Fast Ambient Occlusion (AO) (requires depth buffer)** - Ambient occlusion shades pixels that are surrounded by pixels closer to the camera - concave shapes.
 It's a simple approximation of the of ambient light reaching each area (i.e. light just bouncing around the world, not direct light.)

 Fine Tuning
 ===========

-"Sharpen strength" - For values > 0.5 I suggest depth of field too.
+**Sharpen strength** - For values > 0.5 I suggest depth of field too.

-"DOF blur" - Depth of field.
+**DOF blur** - Depth of field.
 Applies subtle smoothing to distant objects.
 If zero it just cancels out sharpening on far objects.
 It's a small effect (1 pixel radius).

-"AO strength" - Ambient Occlusion.
+**AO strength** - Ambient Occlusion.
 Higher mean deeper shade in concave areas.

-"AO shine" - Normally AO just adds shade; with this it also brightens convex shapes.
+**AO shine** - Normally AO just adds shade; with this it also brightens convex shapes.
 Maybe not realistic, but it prevents the image overall becoming too dark, makes it more vivid, and makes some corners clearer.

-"AO quality" - Ambient Occlusion.
+**AO quality** - Ambient Occlusion.
 Number of sample points.
 The is your speed vs quality knob; higher is better but slower.
 TIP: Hit reload button after changing this (performance bug workaround).

-"AO radius" - Ambient Occlusion affected area, in screen-space pixels.
+**AO radius** - Ambient Occlusion affected area, in screen-space pixels.
 Bigger means larger areas of shade, but too big and you lose detail in the shade around small objects.
 Bigger can be slower too.
 May need adjusting based on your screen resolution.

-"AO max distance" - The ambient occlusion effect fades until it is zero at this distance.
+**AO max distance** - The ambient occlusion effect fades until it is zero at this distance.
 Helps avoid avoid artefacts if the game uses fog or haze.
 If you see deep shadows in the clouds then reduce this.
-If the game has long, clear views then increase it.";
+If the game has long, clear views then increase it.;

 Debugging
 =========

-"Output mode" - Debug view helps understand what the algorithms are doing.
+**Output mode** - Debug view helps understand what the algorithms are doing.
 Especially handy when tuning ambient occlusion settings.

 Tips:
 	- Check if game provides depth buffer! if not turn of depth of field and ambient occlusion for better performance.
 	- If the game uses lots of dithering (i.e. ░▒▓ patterns), sharpen may exagerate it, so use less sharpenning. (e.g. Witcher 2's lighting & shadows.)